-LECOM is permitted to remove a Respondent from its education program or activity on an emergency basis if LECOM undertakes an individualized safety and risk analysis and determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal.
+LECOM is permitted to remove a Respondent from its education program or activity on an emergency basis if LECOM undertakes an individualized safety and risk analysis and determines that an imminent and serious threat to the health or safety of a Complainant or any students, employees, or other persons arising from the allegations of sex discrimination justifies removal.
 In that instance, LECOM will provide the Respondent with notice and an opportunity to challenge the decision immediately following the removal.

-E. Dismissal After Filing of a Formal Complaint
+E. Dismissal After the Filing of a Complaint